rixx/books.rixx.de/src/reviews/2020/get-together-how-to-build-a-community-with-your-people.md

   rating: 2
 ---

 This is an alright book if you want to build a "community" for a corporate entity.
 It tries to provide more than that, but everything it suggests feels just slightly icky and tainted with this corporate language.
-But it does provide actionable advice, and a solid focus on engagement and growth.<br /><br />It also presents an impressive collection of well-researched current examples for communities like Twitch.
-Sadly, no failures are examined, so the survivorship bias is strong here.<br /><br />For an advice collection geared towards corporate and marketing cultures, it completely skips over money, employment, and compensation.
-This is definitely a difficult and contentious topic when building a community around a product, so I'm surprised this was left out.<br /><br />Side note: there is no groundwork, no theory to stand on, which would have interested me a lot.
+But it does provide actionable advice, and a solid focus on engagement and growth.

+It also presents an impressive collection of well-researched current examples for communities like Twitch.
+Sadly, no failures are examined, so the survivorship bias is strong here.

+For an advice collection geared towards corporate and marketing cultures, it completely skips over money, employment, and compensation.
+This is definitely a difficult and contentious topic when building a community around a product, so I'm surprised this was left out.

+Side note: there is no groundwork, no theory to stand on, which would have interested me a lot.